State of Georgia Drug Penalties for Possession, Trafficking, & More

 Georgia Controlled Substance Laws Under the Georgia Controlled Substance Act

 The State of Georgia regulates the possession of controlled substances under the Georgia Controlled Substances Act.
-According to Georgia laws, the possession of a controlled substance is not only a felony offense but also a misdemeanor punishable by law, and this depends on the type and amount of controlled substance.
+According to Georgia laws, the possession of a controlled substance can be a felony offense or a misdemeanor punishable by law, and this depends on the type and amount of controlled substance.

 Drug Schedules for the Possession of Controlled Substance GA

 Georgia divides its controlled substances into five schedules which are explained below.